JakubIllner/jakubillner.github.io/_posts/2022-10-25-Flattening-JSON-documents-with-OCI-Data-Integration.markdown

 ---
-title: Mapping JSON documents with OCI Data Integration
+title: Transforming JSON documents with OCI Data Integration
 description: How to map and flatten nested JSON documents in OCI Data Integration.
 ---